nareshbhatia/nextjs-nested-layouts/README.md

    data caching should be disabled.
 2. Data is obtained from an external service that exposes a REST or GraphQL API.
 3. FCP, TTI are not important (not a marketing or shopping site).
-4. Responsiveness to user interactions is most important.
-5. Specifically, we have a master-detail screen.
-As the user clicks on items in the master, we want to show the LATEST detail as soon as possible – the application should not feel sluggish.
+4. Responsiveness to user interactions is most important - as the user clicks on items in the list, we want to show the LATEST detail as soon as possible – the application should not feel sluggish.
-6. Application is to be used in the field.
+5. Application is to be used in the field.
 Assume a Fast 3G connection at best.

-Here's a screenshot for the POC – a movie list on the left and the selected movie's detail on the right.
+Here's a screenshot of my POC – a movie list on the left and the selected movie's detail on the right.
 Granted this is not fast changing data, but it will do for the POC :smiley: